 And happily our dreaded foes the rabbits and deer do not have it high on their menu list.

 45cm High in bloom x 30cm Wide foliage rosette.

 Sow seed of Scabiosa stellata at any time of year in punnets indoors / or scatter in garden in autumn, winter or early spring ready for summer blooming.

-INDOORS: Sow seed in punnets on the surface of good quality seed raising mix.
+Sow indoors for quick plants & early flowers: Sow seed in punnets on the surface of good quality seed raising mix.

 Then gently press the seeds onto the surface of the mix to ensure good contact.

 But barely cover the seed with 2mm of mix/ sand/grit, as the seeds need light to germinate.